simonsobs/mnms/README.md

-# Map-based Noise ModelS (mnms)
+# `M`ap-based `N`oise `M`odel`S`
-Serving up sugar-coated map-based models of ACT data.
+Serving up sugar-coated map-based models of SO/ACT data.
 Each model supports drawing map-based simulations.
 The only ingredients are data splits with independent realizations of the noise or equivalent, like an independent set of time-domain sims.

 This codebase is under active-development -- we can't guarantee future commits won't break e.g. when interacting with old outputs.
 We will begin versioning when the code has converged more.